thedodd/dockerfile/README.md

 The use case this crate was originally built for was to build Docker images from a worker service running in Kubernetes for client workloads.
 This is definitely not the only pattern that is supported.
 The generated Dockerfiles could be persisted somewhere or discarded immediately after use.
 The containers generated are standard containers, built according to the Dockerfiles you generated.

+All of the Dockerfile instructions are supported in raw form as of 2018.12.09.
+There is an issue open to add more structured and type-safe interfaces for the instructions which need it.

 ### get started
 First you will need to add this to your `Cargo.toml` dependencies.